Wuh Oh

-Wuh Oh, real name Peter Ferguson, is a composer, producer, and performer from Bathgate, Scotland, now based in Glasgow.
+Peter Ferguson, known professionally as Wuh Oh, is a composer, producer, and performer from Bathgate, Scotland, now based in Glasgow.
 His music and his live act are notable for a hyper-modern musical style that has been described as "modernist avant-garde" and a performance-art element that features flamboyant custom-made outfits he creates with Glasgow School of Art.

 Stage name

 Ferguson adopted the stage name "Wuh Oh" from a clip he used in one of his early tracks, of a kid saying the phrase.
 The name, he has said, ‘represents the magic that comes from the happy accidents, the music that I could never intentionally create.’

 Early life

 Ferguson began making music at age 10 when his parents bought him a keyboard with primitive tracking and recording features.
 He gained his first significant public exposure as a chiptune producer, appearing at age 15 under the name Supersaiyans on Annie Mac's BBC Radio 1 show.
 He went on to study at the University of Glasgow where he graduated with a degree in music.